Worsening coronavirus crisis pushes leaders to take new measures

 “Here we are in a really critical situation, he says, people, you can go to Thanksgiving?”
 Samaniego said of Paxton in an interview Saturday.
 “Just a complete disregard for our situation.”

-Communities across the country are weighing tightened restrictions — stay-at-home orders, shutdowns and travel advisories.
-In North Dakota, Burgum’s new restrictions came after rising pressure from health-care workers, as hospitals grew strained to the point that state officials authorized medical professionals to keep working in covid-19 units while positive for the coronavirus, if they lack symptoms.
+Strain on health systems has pushed some states to not just reinstate old restrictions but also contemplate measures they had avoided earlier in the pandemic.
+In North Dakota, for instance, Burgum’s mask mandate came after rising pressure from health-care workers, as state officials authorized medical professionals to keep working in covid-19 units after testing positive for the coronavirus, if they lack symptoms.

-Utah recently expanded mask mandates to more counties as pressure on health systems mounted.
-Data shows that mask mandates in Utah’s biggest counties worked earlier this year to slow the virus’s spread, authorities said.
+Utah Gov. Gary R. Herbert, another Republican leader long wary of a sweeping mask order, said Sunday that he was mandating face coverings statewide in public settings and for people within six feet of anyone outside their household.
+The reversal came after swamped hospitals warned they might have to ration health care.

+Some jurisdictions have narrowly staved off new orders and closures — for now.
 Officials in New York City, an early hot spot in the pandemic, said this past week that the nation’s largest school system could close if the rate at which coronavirus tests came back positive hit 3 percent.
 Mayor Bill de Blasio tweeted Saturday that the city remained below that benchmark but warned that things could change.

 “We MUST fight back a second wave to keep our schools open,” he said.